Meal and Snack Planning for Busy Lives: Essential Tips and Tricks

 Sugary cereal | Chia pudding with fruit, nuts and seeds |

-Processed snack bars | Homemade trail mix or almond butter rice cake |
+Processed snack bars | Homemade trail mix or almond butter on a rice cake |

-White bread | Sprouted or Sour dough whole grain options |
+White bread | Sprouted or sourdough whole grain options |

-Candy | Dark chocolate + nuts and berries |
+Candy | Dark chocolate melted over nuts and berries |

 Soda or energy drinks | Infused water or green tea |